Table of Contents Show

 Romanesque Architecture Examples: Buildings, Churches, and Art

 Notable romanesque architecture examples include the Basilica of Saint-Sernin in Toulouse, the Speyer Cathedral in Germany, and the Durham Cathedral in England.
 These romanesque architecture buildings demonstrate the style’s monumental scale and structural solidity.
 The romanesque style church typically features a cruciform floor plan, a massive nave flanked by side aisles, and one or more towers at the west end.
-Examples of romanesque art extend beyond architecture to manuscript illumination and monumental sculpture — the romanesque art movement produced some of the finest carved capitals in European history.
-Romanesque cathedrals across Europe — from Pisa Cathedral in Italy to the Abbey of Cluny in France — remain among the most visited romanesque period architecture landmarks today.
+Examples of romanesque art extend beyond architecture to manuscript illumination and monumental sculpture, with the romanesque art movement producing some of the finest carved capitals in European history.
+Romanesque cathedrals across Europe, from Pisa Cathedral in Italy to the Abbey of Cluny in France, remain among the most visited romanesque period architecture landmarks today.

 | Building | Location | Approx. Date | Notable Features |